SAVED BY FAITH ALONE? (EXCERPT OF THE MAINSPRING)

-Know ye not, brethren, (for I speak to them that know the law,) how that the law hath dominion over a man as long as he liveth?
+Or do you not know, brethren (for I speak to those who know the law), that the law has dominion over a man as long as he lives?
 (Romans 7:1)

 Every particle of the comprehensive goal of the new covenant, as set forth above, is possible only as the believer is willing to become one with the crucifixion of the Lord Jesus and one with the resurrection of the Lord Jesus.

 Sharing in Christ’s death and resurrection is a position we adopt by faith upon entering the Christian salvation.
 Soon the Holy Spirit is actually bringing us down to the death of the cross and raising us up in the resurrection Life of the Lord Jesus.

 Yes, we had the sentence of death in ourselves, that we should not trust in ourselves but in God who raises the dead, (II Corinthians 1:9)

 The goals of the two covenants are very different.
 The orientations to the two covenants are very different.
 The procedures of the two covenants are very different.

 Totally different procedures.
 Under the Law of Moses the worshiper was to make every attempt to obey the commandments.
 He always was aware of his sin but the blood of animals helped him gain a clear conscience.
 There were (and yet are!) fervent Jews who spent their lives studying the Law of Moses and the Talmud and who strove diligently to obey all the statutes written therein.
 There were numerous others who acknowledged the holiness of the Law but were not nearly as diligent in observing the various ordinances.